erosb/kappa/README.md

 ## License

-openapi4j and all the modules are released under the Apache 2.0 license.
+Kappa and all the modules are released under the Apache 2.0 license.
 See [LICENSE](https://github.com/openapi4j/openapi4j/blob/master/LICENSE.md) for details.

 ## Contributor notes